 St Mary the Virgin, Walthamstow, London/Essex - Monuments

-St Mary Walthamstow, now part of north London, anciently in Essex, is a little away
+St Mary Walthamstow, now part of north London, anciently in Essex (see this page), is a little away

 from the modern centre and Hoe Street, and has enough trees around it that it needs to be seen